 He graduated from the University of Arizona and is a Mechanical Engineer by training.
 He has extensive experience in forestry, property development, food retail operations, trading and financial services.
-Previously, he has served as Chairman of several companies quoted on the stock exchanges of Malaysia, United Kingdom, Singapore, Australia and India
+Previously, he has served as Chairman of several companies quoted on the stock exchanges of Malaysia, United Kingdom, Singapore, Australia and India.

-Dato' Jaya is the Non-Executive Chairman of Lasseters International Holdings Limited, a company listed on the Singapore Stock Exchange ("SGX").
-He is also the Vice Chairman of Park Hyatt Saigon, a 259-room 5-star hotel in Ho Chi Minh City, Vietnam.
+From May 2004 to May 2022, Dato' Jaya held the position of Chairman of Lasseters International Holdings Limited, a company formerly listed on the Singapore Stock Exchange ("SGX").

+He is currently the Vice Chairman of Park Hyatt Saigon, a 259-room 5-star hotel in Ho Chi Minh City, Vietnam.

-Dato' Jaya will be retiring at the forthcoming Annual General Meeting ("AGM") and he will offer himself for re-election as Director.
+Dato' Jaya was re-elected as Director at the Annual General Meeting ("AGM") held in 2022.
 Dato' Jaya is the brother of Dato' Kamal Y P Tan.